Public assistance: income, assets, home ownership

 What is it?

 General assistance is available if you do not have enough money to cover your living expenses.
-Special assistance is a contribution towards special costs that you are unable to pay due to special circumstances.
+Special assistance is a contribution toward special expenses that you are unable to pay due to special circumstances.

-Do you not have sufficient income or assets to cover your living expenses?
-Then you are entitled to supplementary social assistance benefits.
-You have insufficient income if your (combined) income is lower than the social minimum that applies to you: the social assistance standard.
+Do you not have enough income or assets to support yourself?
+If so, you are eligible for a supplemental Social assistance benefit.
+Your income is considered insufficient if your (combined) income is lower than the social minimum that applies to you: the social assistance standard.

-Are you married or cohabiting, or do you share a household with someone else?
-In that case, your and your partner's joint income and joint assets will be taken into account.
-The municipality will supplement your (joint) income up to the social assistance standard that applies to you jointly.
+Are you married, living with a partner, or sharing a household with someone else?
+In that case, your combined income and assets—yours and your partner’s—are taken into account.
+The municipality will supplement your (combined) income up to the social assistance threshold that applies to you both.

-No assistance if you have too much wealth
+No welfare benefits if you have too much income

 An example of assets is savings.
-The municipality calculates your assets based on your and your family's bank details, and also takes into account any valuable possessions, with the exception of your own home.
+The municipality calculates your assets based on your and your family’s bank records, and also takes into account any valuable possessions, with the exception of your own home.
 Do you have debts?
-Then the municipality will deduct those debts from your assets, reducing your net worth.
-The condition is that you can prove that you have to repay those debts.
-This does not apply to student loans or debts that you can repay later, such as debts to family members.
+If so, the municipality will deduct those debts from your assets, thereby reducing your total assets.
+However, this is conditional on your ability to prove that you are required to repay those debts.
+This does not apply to student loans or debts that you are permitted to repay at a later date, such as debts owed to family members.

-Do you have more assets than the maximum amount allowed to still receive social assistance (the legal limit)?
-Then you can use these assets to support yourself.
-You are not entitled to social assistance until you have spent the assets that exceed the limit.
+Do you have more assets than the maximum allowed to still qualify for public assistance (the legal limit)?
+If so, you can use those assets to support yourself.
+You are not eligible for public assistance until you have used the assets that exceed the limit for that purpose.
 The maximum amount of assets you are allowed to have depends on your living situation.

 Living situationMaximum power